GDHadeel/Robot-Control-Web-Interface/README.md

 ---

-# Task 1: Control Page Implementation
+# Task 1: Build a web page to control the robot's movement direction and linking it to the database
 * Control Page ([index.html](https://github.com/GDHadeel/Robot-Control-Web-Interface/blob/main/index.html)):
   * Provides a user-friendly interface with directional buttons (forward, backward, left, right, stop).
   * Sends commands to the server using fetch() in JavaScript.